Understanding Adderall Addiction

 Identifying Fake Adderall

-Here are some characteristics of the fake version of Adderall:
+Below are some characteristics of the fake version of Adderall:

 • They are labeled as Adderall 30mg tablets but don’t contain the same ingredients

 It is crucial to know what Adderall really looks like to potentially stop someone from buying the fake version recreationally.
+In the event of an emergency, one should call 911 as soon as possible.

 Back to top

-What Adderall is Called on the Streets
+What is Adderall Called on the Streets?

 • Study Buddies